-Julia Beizer, head of product at Huffpost, said that the use of slashes “symbolises the company’s movement forward” and “subtly pays homage to our heritage as the first scaled digital-only news brand by evoking the forward slash found in URLs”.
+Julia Beizer, head of product at HuffPost, said that the use of slashes “symbolizes the company’s movement forward” and “subtly pays homage to our heritage as the first scaled digital-only news brand by evoking the forward slash found in URLs”.

 On HuffPost’s social channels, a shortened logo has been designed, which features only the two forward slashes, placed next to one another.
 When the two shapes join together as the new icon, the mark itself forms a road, a slash, and an abstract H.

 The Huffington Post’s new logo has been designed in order to enable the brand to move forward in the digital world as not just a newspaper, but a community of people.
 The color update, as well as the innovative use of the slashes, prove that the logo is grounded in heritage while also maintaining a contemporary vibe.

 HuffPost is a clean logo design in the Arts & Recreation and Entertainment industries.